digitalmaxime/Dotnet_Api_Intermediate/GraphQL/GraphQL/Documentation/readme.md

 see [pooled dbcontext with hotchocolat](https://chillicream.com/docs/hotchocolate/v13/integrations/entity-framework#dbcontextkindpooled)

-## Multi-Model

 ## Introducing Types

-We want to segregate the application's entities / models from the GraphQL types
+We want to decouple the application's entities / models from the GraphQL types

 In order to achieve this, we can create a new class for each entity